MicrosoftDocs/appcenter-docs/docs/sdk/crashes/ios.md

 If you chose to do so, you are responsible for obtaining the user's confirmation, for example, through a dialog prompt with one of the following options: **Always send**, **Send**, and **Don't send**.
 Based on the input, you will tell App Center Crashes what to do and the crash will then be handled accordingly.

 > [!NOTE]
-> The SDK does not display a dialog for this, the app must provide its own UI to ask for user consent.
+> The SDK doesn't display a dialog for this, the app must provide its own UI to ask for user consent.

 > [!NOTE]
-> The app should not call `notifyWithUserConfirmation` explicitly if it does not implement a user confirmation dialog; the Crashes module will handle sending logs for you implicitly.
+> The app should not call `notifyWithUserConfirmation` explicitly if it doesn't implement a user confirmation dialog; the Crashes module will handle sending logs for you implicitly.

 The following method shows how to set up a user confirmation handler: